drbtlr/similar-schools/README.md

-# Put name of your analysis here
+# Identifying Similar Schools

-This repository contains web guides, R code, and sample data to help education data analysts answer questions about ***Insert goal of analysis here***.
-This material can also be accessed on the OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).
+This repository contains web guides, R code, and sample data to help education data analysts identify schools that are similar to each other in terms of student enrollment, faculty and staff characteristics, programs, spending and funding, and other school indicators that are publicly available on state and district report cards.
+Using data from the [Kentucky school report card](https://openhouse.education.ky.gov/SRC), this guide shows how unsupervised machine learning methods can be applied to publicly available data to gain insights into schools and districts across a state.
+This project is inspired by a similar project by [Albuquerque Public Schools](https://www.aps.edu/sapr).
+This material can also be accessed on the
+OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).

 The code in this repository is based on code from the "Analyze" section of the